History of Mainz: Merovingians, Carolingians, and Ottonians

 Toward the end of the 5th century, a battle broke out between the Franks and the Alamanni, the second-largest tribe in the region, for supremacy over the former Roman territories.
 In 496/97, the Frankish king Clovis I of the Merovingian dynasty was baptised after taking a vow.
 Clovis subsequently drove the Alamanni out of the region.
 He became king of West Francia and Gaul, and later also of the Frankish Empire in Cologne, which presumably included Mainz.
 Mainz thus became part of a large Frankish empire and developed from a border town into an inner city.
 From this time onward, but especially during the time of Bishop Sidonius (6th century), Christianity flourished in the city, and construction work began again for the first time.
 The 7th and 8th centuries saw the beginning of missionary work by Benedictine monks from the Anglo-Saxon region.
 The most important of these missionaries was Boniface, the missionary archbishop from Wessex.
 In 744, he deposed Gewilius, who was deemed unworthy due to his practice of blood feuds, and became bishop of Mainz himself, from where he initiated the Christianization of Hesse and Friesland.
 Under his successor, Lullus (Lul), the bishopric was elevated to an archbishopric around 780/782.
-The Church of Mainz developed into the largest ecclesiastical province north of the Alps (see: Diocese of Mainz), which also emphasised the importance of the city itself.
+The Church of Mainz developed into the largest ecclesiastical province north of the Alps, which also emphasised the importance of the city itself.